timscodebase/design-tim/src/posts/converting-a-qwik-ai-app-to-sveltekit.md

   })
 ```

-When I first saw all this, I kinda when crosseyed, but then I remembered that it is just JavaScript.
+When I first saw all this, I kinda when cross-eyed, but then I remembered that it is just JavaScript.
 That is the beauty of these modern frameworks.
 They all have there individual quirks, but at the end of the day, they all use JS.  pickRandomFighters is a perfect example of copy/paste greatness.

 In Svelte land, I converted the onPost handler to a form action in +page.server.ts